-- Availability of technical standards for ACA requirements, such as specifications for interfacing with the federal data hub and the federal exchange. - Cost, schedule, scope, and quality are often in conflict during projects.
-The governing committee elected to prioritize as follows: - 1.
-Schedule
+- Availability of CMS federal funding for eligibility requirements related to ACA will end December 31, 2015. - Availability of technical standards for ACA requirements, such as specifications for interfacing with the federal data hub and the federal exchange. - Cost, schedule, scope, and quality are often in conflict during projects.
+The governing committee elected to prioritize as follows:

+- 1. Schedule

 - 2. Quality

 - 3. Cost

 - 4. Scope